aidanwhiteley/books/README.md

 # books
-This project started as I wanted a simple "microservice" to use when trying out frameworks such as Spring Cloud and AWS.
+This project started as I wanted a simple "microservice" to use when trying out frameworks such as Spring Cloud, Pivotal Cloud Foundy and AWS.

 Its developed a little further such that it is starting to provide some functionality that may actually be useful.